Akwd22/plsql-game/README.md

 ### Why?

-This project is really useless but I like making improbable things, so it's just for the challenge! (and learning more about PL/SQL and Oracle Database).
+This project is really useless, but I like making improbable things, so it's just for the challenge! (and learning more about PL/SQL and Oracle Database).

 <p align="right">(<a href="#top">back to top</a>)</p>